louisabricot/devops101/README.md

 ## Roles

-Ansible roles organize and package automation tasks, variables, and configurations into a reusable unit, streamlining the management and deployment of complex automation tasks across different projects and environments.
+Ansible roles organize and package automation tasks, variables, and configurations into a reusable unit.
+By breaking down the Kubernetes cluster setup into roles, it becomes easier to manage and update specific components or configurations independently, promoting consistency and simplifying deployment across different environments.

+To start, we define two roles, corresponding to our inventory groups:
+- *kubemaster* installs Docker, configure Kubernetes core components, Calico network, and generates the join command for worker nodes to join the cluster.
+- *kubeworker*

 # Resources